 The regulations show that it will be an unrestricted TLD for the extensions mentioned; other extensions such as .org.ss, .edu.ss and .sch.ss are restricted.
 We are waiting for confirmation on the fees.

-Should you wish to place an order, or require further information about .EU domains, Brexit, or the South Sudan TLD, please contact your Client Manager or firstname.lastname@example.org.
+Should you wish to place an order, or require further information about .EU domains, Brexit, or the South Sudan TLD, please contact us or your Client Manager.